VitorNoguchi/Mastemind_HTML/README.md

 In the mastermind class:
 	- 'Create_number' function returns a new four digit pattern.
-	- 'Start' function gets the username and the password inputed by the player, calls the 'Create_number' function and save all the infos in the MongoDB database.
+	- 'Start' function gets the username and the email inputed by the player, calls the 'Create_number' function and save all the infos in the MongoDB database.
-	- 'Tentativa' receives the username, password and the new guess as parameters.
+	- 'Tentativa' receives the username, email and the new guess as parameters.
 Gets the info of the player from the MongoDB, checks the result, update the database and returns the feedback.
 	- 'record' return all the infos from the database, it will be use in the GameRecord page.
 	- 'find' returns the info from a specific player, using the username and password.